soham0107/My_first_repo/README.md

 # My_first_repo
 This is my first repo.
 <br>
-My name is soham reshamwala.
+My name is soham reshamwala.<br>
-I am the owner of this repo.
+I am the owner of this repo.<br>
+This repo. is for practice purpose only.